-The Company's joint venture, IC Cesme, is disputing the following three claims:
+The Company's joint venture, IC Cesme, is disputing the following two claims:

-- i) The Group's joint venture, IC Cesme, is disputing a claim by the District Governorship of Cesme that the landside tenants/subtenants in Cesme should pay to the Governorship a charge of 1% on the annual revenues from 2010 to 2018 and in future years.
-This charge would ultimately be the responsibility of IC Cesme in the event that the Governorship's claim is successful and the tenants/subtenants do not make the payment.
-The Board of Directors of IC Cesme Marina, having consulted the Company's attorney, believes that this claim is contrary to the signed agreements and in this regard has initiated a legal case.
-As at 31 December 2018, the potential claim would amount to €704k (2017: €776k) with the Group's 45% share being €317k (2017: €350k) if IC Cesme had to make payment in full. - ii) IC Cesme, is disputing a claim and lawsuit by the Izmir Tax Inspection Board that it has incorrectly calculated the useful lives of certain assets and therefore the depreciation charge for the years between 2010 and 2013 resulting in a claim for payment of €145k tax, including an €87k penalty.
+- i) IC Cesme, is disputing a claim and lawsuit by the Izmir Tax Inspection Board that it has incorrectly calculated the useful lives of certain assets and therefore the depreciation charge for the years between 2010 and 2013 resulting in a claim for payment of €100k tax, including an €60k penalty.
 The decision of Izmir 4th Tax Court was annulled in favour of the Company.
 Against this decision a request of appeal made to Regional Administrative Court has been lodged by the defendant Administration.
 The request of appeal of the defendant Administration has been refused.
 At this stage, the decision has been appealed by the defendant Administration.
 Parties are expecting the Council of State ("Danıştay") to rule.
 The Board of Directors of IC Cesme, having consulted the company's Attorney, believe the lawsuit will be cancelled in a subsequent period.
-However, in the event that it was not cancelled and IC Cesme lost the lawsuit, it would result in a liability of €109k (2017: €145k) with the Group's 45% share being €49k (2017: €65k). - iii) IC Cesme is also disputing a claim and lawsuit by a former tenant of Cesme Marina, Bolluca Turizm Gida San. ve Dis Tic.Ltd.Sti., which started a legal case against IC Cesme after its contract was terminated in 2011 due to the lack of rental payments.
+However, in the event that it was not cancelled and IC Cesme lost the lawsuit, it would result in a liability of €99k (31 Dec 2019: €100k) with the Group's 45% share being €44k (31 Dec 2018: €45k). - ii) IC Cesme is also disputing a claim and lawsuit by a former tenant of Cesme Marina, Bolluca Turizm Gida San. ve Dis Tic.Ltd.Sti., which started a legal case against IC Cesme after its contract was terminated in 2011 due to the lack of rental payments.
 The Board of Directors of IC Cesme, having consulted the company's Attorney, consider that the claim is not valid.
 Izmir third Basic Commercial Court dismissed the case.
 The claimant made a request of appeal to Izmir Regional Court of Justice.
-The decision of the Izmir Regional Court of Justice is expected.
-However, as no accrual has been made, in the event that IC Cesme lost the lawsuit, it would result in a liability of €1,095k (2017: €1,439k) with the Group's 45% share being €493 (2017: €648k).
+Izmir Regional Court of Justice has refused the claim.
+The claim is being investigated by court of appeal.
+However, as no accrual has been made, in the event that IC Cesme lost the lawsuit, it would result in a liability of €988k (31 Dec 2018: €1,007k) with the Group's 45% share being €445k (31 Dec 2018: €453k).